 This is really important to address this before going home, so I make an effort to address this with any patient with even a mild cognitive impairment who will be doing this themselves when going home.
 The kit is also great for a fine motor coordination intervention.

 For full detailed instructions on how to make your own medication management kit, check out this post from Carbon Creations.
-Trust me that it will be a valuable addition to the setting!
+Trust me that it will be a valuable addition to any rehab setting!